Canon 1Ds Mark II vs 1DX Mark II

 Feature comparison: Canon 1Ds Mark II vs 1DX Mark II

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark II and the 1DX Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the 1Ds Mark II (0.76x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark II and Canon 1D X Mark II along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the 1Ds Mark II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.